X-23 (2010 series): "Songs of the Orphan Child"

 X-23 begins her journey towards self-discovery.
 X-23, flanked by Gambit, encountered a young girl named Alice and witness her being murdered.
 However, they encounter Alice the next day, very much alive and well.
 Encouraging them to follow her to a peculiar desert laboratory, Alice introduces them to her employer/owner/adoptive mother: Claudine (Miss Sinister).
 Revealing herself openly to X-23, Claudine explains that Alice is also a clone, fourth of a series of five created by Essex as another experiment alongside several other children that live in the complex.
 She then expands upon her own origins, stating that the process of becoming what she is left her with vague, but invasive memories of Essex's life and that as a malignant presence within her mind.
 He is slowly killing her as a means of self-resurrection.
 He even manages to manifest briefly before being re-absorbed back into her.
 Claudine then incapacitates Gambit and straps X-23 to a peculiar chair, stating her aim to switch their bodies – thus inheriting Laura's healing factor.
 She has wanted the healing factor since her stabbing, and hopes it will free her of Essex.
-The plan backfires when Essex in fact controls Laura's body and uses her to mortally wound Claudine again.
+The plan backfires when Essex controls Laura's body and uses her to mortally wound Claudine again.
 Laura manages to overcome Essex's presence in her mind, expelling it through force of will.
 Laura, Alice and Gambit manage to escape the laboratory as it collapses and arrange for the children to be given new homes before setting off on their journey again.
-In the wreckage left behind, Claudine is still barely alive, and is being watched over by the fifth Alice Clone – the new host of Essex.
+In the wreckage left behind, Claudine is still barely alive, and is being watched over by the fifth Alice clone – the new host of Essex.